arianito/fury/ext/glfw/README.md

 [issue tracker](https://github.com/glfw/glfw/issues) on GitHub.

-Finally, if you're interested in helping out with the development of GLFW or porting it to your favorite platform, join us on the forum, GitHub or IRC.
+Finally, if you're interested in helping out with the development of GLFW or porting it to your favorite platform, join_string us on the forum, GitHub or IRC.

 ## Acknowledgements